mazwat/mazwat.github.io/uml-lm.md

 In the above example we can see 3 examples of the the main symbols used in a class diagram:

  1. The first in the image above is a high level view of a class.
-A way to simply plot all the names of a c
+A way to simply plot all the names of classes in a given system.
+ 2. The second image includes fields(variables) and the methods or operators in our class.
+You can see how

 ![Sequence Diagram Symbols](images/class-type-1.svg)
 *fig.19 - Class Diagram Terms'*